hoanglongraspi/inmap/VERCEL_DEPLOYMENT_GUIDE.md

 # Vercel Deployment Guide

-This guide will help you deploy the Customer Atlas CRM application to Vercel.
+This guide will help you deploy the MapPlot application to Vercel.

 ## Prerequisites